 Cold Stone Creamery (Southside, Northside): Sometimes a yummy creamery chain just hits the sweet spot.

-Be sure to check out our previous ice cream post for more local ice cream favorites!
 According to the International Dairy Foods Association, “Ice cream has historically been a key feature of American communities.”
 So go out there and support your local ice cream shop!